yorkrobotlab/yrk/docs/hardware.rst

 PSU)* what the stall and no-load currents at **5V**.

 The holes on the unpopulated PCB allow the motors to be connected to either **Wago** push-fit terminals or **(on PCB version 1.1)** 3.5mm pitch screw terminals.
 With either connector, a remaining pair of holes will be accessible on the PCB should a direct soldered lead be required.
+The motor driver can detect fault conditions (undervoltage, overvoltage and overtemperature events) and when the ``yrk.core`` program is running these will be indicated by the red fault LED above the top-right motor output.
+If persistent fault conditions check the motor is working correctly and doesn't draw excessive current for the design; micro-metal-gear motors are relatively delicate.

 Servos